December 23, 2018

 NET ASSET VALUE APPROACH

-For calculating the Adjusted NAV, the valuer should factor in the fair value of the assets, contingent liability, Tax shield on accumulated losses, impact of Auditor qualification and Due Diligence, money to be received from warrants, stock options and impact of corresponding shares etc.
+For calculating the Adjusted NAV, the valuer should factor in the fair value of the assets, contingent liability, Tax shield on accumulated losses, the impact of Auditor qualification, and Due Diligence, money to be received from warrants, stock options and impact of corresponding shares, etc.